ParalelniPolis/rfid-locks/README.md

 - Update the SHA1 fingerprint from your server's certificate
 - Provide random strings for SALT1 and SALT2 as an additional layer of UID security during transport and storage on the server
 - The `check_auth` function needs to be updated with the exact formatting of API requests required by your server and the appropriate success response

+## Coming Soon
+We are working on a 3D model of a box which will have exact mounting points for all the components.
+The results will be shared here and you will be able to 3D print it on your own.